Middle-level Fusion for Lightweight RGB-D Salient Object Detection: Proposed model

 where $\operatorname{Conv}(*,\iota)$ denotes a 1$\times$1 convolutional layer and its parameters $\iota$.

 By virtue of our proposed LFDF module, the computational complexity and memory usage of our proposed model are significantly decreased by reducing the channels of all the features in LFDF module.
-Furthermore, the experimental results in Section \ref{sec::IV} further indicate that our proposed LFDF module can make up the performance drop to extents by aggregating the feature-level and decision-level saliency information.
+Meanwhile, its corresponding issue of the amount of information dropping is also well addressed by increasing use efficiency of the feature-level and decision-level saliency information.
+The experimental results in Section \ref{sec::IV} proves that our proposed LFDF module can make up the performance drop to extents by aggregating the feature-level and decision-level saliency information.